 J2 - OFFSET: Set in the "O" position for no offset to the output.
 (If you will require a "+" or "-" offset, you will set this shunt in the appropriate position in Step 6.)

-J3 INPUT - Incoming signal: Set for voltage or current: Set in "E" position for voltage input.
+J3 IN - INCOMING SIGNAL VOLTAGE OR CURRENT: Set in "E" position for voltage input.
 (If you require a current input, you will set this shunt in the "I" position AFTER you are finished with the calibration procedure.)